adelfuns/4tictactoe/Readme.md

 *Second 4x4 board evaluated*

 It will evaluate all possible boards that can be created with a movement.
 In order to decide a movement, the agent will always evaluate first the rival's movement.
-If it is the first movement it will put his chip in one of the four centers of the board.
+If it is the first movement it will put his chip in one of the four centerscells of the board or the four corners, playing yo win or to lose respectively.

-This strategy will evaluate every mini-board and play that as if it was a common tic tac toe.
+This strategy will evaluate every mini-board and play as if it was a common tic tac toe.
 Once evaluated the best outcome in each case, it will make a decision.
 The decision and the outcome of each case will change based in the strategy that the agent is following.

 ## Implementation